Louisiana: Major cities

 Louisiana contains 308 incorporated municipalities, consisting of four consolidated city-parishes, and 304 cities, towns, and villages.
 Louisiana's municipalities cover only 7.9% of the state's land mass but are home to 45.3% of its population.
 The majority of urban Louisianians live along the coast or in northern Louisiana.
 The oldest permanent settlement in the state is Nachitoches.
 Baton Rouge, the state capital, is the second-largest city in the state.
 The most populous city is New Orleans.
-As defined by the U.S. Census Bureau, Louisiana contains nine metropolitan statistical areas.
-Major areas include Greater New Orleans, Greater Baton Rouge, Lafayette, and Shreveport–Bossier City.
+As defined by the U.S. Census Bureau, Louisiana contains 10 metropolitan statistical areas.
+Major areas include Greater New Orleans, Greater Baton Rouge, Lafayette, Shreveport–Bossier City, and Slidell.

 Demographics

-The majority of the state's population lives in southern Louisiana, spread throughout Greater New Orleans, the Florida Parishes, and Acadiana, while Central and North Louisiana have been losing population.
-At the 2020 United States census, Louisiana had an apportioned population of 4,661,468.
+The majority of the state's population lives in southern Louisiana, spread throughout Greater New Orleans, the Florida Parishes, and Acadiana, while Central and North Louisiana have been stagnating and losing population.
+From the 2020 U.S. census, Louisiana had an apportioned population of 4,661,468.
 Its resident population was 4,657,757 as of 2020.
-The United States Census Bureau estimated that the population of Louisiana was 4,648,794 on July 1, 2019, a 2.55% increase since the 2010 United States census.
 In 2010, the state of Louisiana had a population of 4,533,372, up from 76,556 in 1810.

-Despite historically positive trends of population growth, Louisiana began to experience population decline and stagnation since 2021, with Southwest Louisiana's Calcasieu and Cameron parishes losing more than 5% of their populations individually.
+Despite historically positive trends of population growth leading up to the 2020 census, Louisiana began to experience population decline and stagnation since 2021, with Southwest Louisiana's Calcasieu and Cameron parishes losing more than 5% of their populations individually.
 Experiencing decline due to deaths and emigration to other states outpacing births and in-migration, Louisiana's 2022 census-estimated population was 4,590,241.

-According to immigration statistics in 2018, approximately four percent of Louisianians were immigrants, while another four percent were native-born U.S. citizens with at least one immigrant parent.
-The majority of Louisianian immigrants came from Mexico (16%), Honduras (15%), Vietnam (10%), the Philippines (5%), and Guatemala (4%).
-Among the immigrant population in 2014, an estimated 64,500 were undocumented; Louisiana's undocumented immigrant population earned more than a billion U.S. dollars and paid $136million in taxes.
-The undocumented immigrant population increased to 70,000 in 2016 and comprised two percent of the state population.
+According to immigration statistics in 2019, approximately 4.2% of Louisianians were immigrants, while 2% were native-born U.S. citizens with at least one immigrant parent.
+The majority of Louisianian immigrants came from Honduras (18.8%), Mexico (13.6%), Vietnam (11.3%), Cuba (5.8%), and India (4.4%); an estimated 29.4% were undocumented immigrants.
+Its documented and undocumented population collectively paid $1.2 billion in taxes.
 New Orleans has been defined as a sanctuary city.

 The population density of the state is 104.9 people per square mile.
 The center of population of Louisiana is located in Pointe Coupee Parish, in the city of New Roads.
-According to the 2010 United States census, 5.4% of the population age5 and older spoke Spanish at home, up from 3.5% in 2000; and 4.5% spoke French (including Louisiana French and Louisiana Creole), down from 4.8% in 2000.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 7,373 homeless people in Louisiana.

+In 2022, Louisiana had the highest percent of births to unmarried women of any US state, at 54.7 percent.